kilowhat/kilowhat.net/_extensions/rich-embeds.md

 This feature doesn't appear to have a documentation page in Google Developer documentation.
 It's called the "Privacy-enhanced mode" in the embed share modal of YouTube's website.

+**Smart YouTube OpenGraph fallback**: When OpenGraph is not being returned, this will offer a better fallback than the "without OpenGraph data" setting.

+For undocumented reasons, YouTube sometimes doesn't include OpenGraph data in the HTML response.
+For impacted customers, this seems to impact every single request made by the Flarum server to YouTube server.
+It must be linked to the way YouTube categorized the server IP address.

+When this setting is enabled, instead of falling back to the basic HTML preview, a nicer preview will be created by extracting the video ID and retrieving the video thumbnail from the predictable URL.
+The site name will be hard-coded as "YouTube" and the title only will be taken from the HTML fallback.

+This feature can be used even if the "without OpenGraph" fallback is disabled for other links.
+It can be used together with the API-powered preview, though it probably doesn't make sense to do so as every valid link should already have data from the API-power.

+If YouTube returned an error page, the smart preview will not generate and the embed will not render, like regular invalid links.

+This setting applies retroactively to existing embeds, no need to refresh them.

 **Enable advanced API-powered rich YouTube previews**: Enables API-powered rich YouTube previews for videos.